Portion/Yield:Makes about 30 finished pairs (60 single macarons)

-I even made this slid show and posted it on YouTube.
-To be honest I call them macaroons but technically it’s meant to be macaron because it’s actually two different things.
-The two ‘oo’s’ refers to a coconut biscuit and the one ‘o’ is these little fellas.
-You will see the comments on YouTube.
+The culinary world has gone into a macaron frenzy.
+It’s macarons wherever you turn your head.
+So I thought it’s about time that I jumped on the macaron bandwagon and give it a whirl.
+So, now I have even made this slide show and posted it on YouTube.
+To be honest, I tend to call them macaroons, but technically the correct term is macaron, because they’re actually two different things.
+The two ‘oo’s refer to a coconut biscuit and the one ‘o’ refers to these little fellas.
+You will see my comments on YouTube.

-I achieved this with my macarons by using a garnish of freeze dried raspberries, black sesame seeds and chopped pistachio nuts.
-I made one batch of macaron mixture, coloured it with one colour, used different garnishes and flavoured fillings.
-I made my own version of wasabi and white chocolate butter cream as well as a toasted black sesame seed butter cream and for the third flavour combination I used a strawberry and rose jam as a filling.
+I am also addicted to all pretty things in life, so my aim is not only to make my macarons as pretty as possible, but also to give them a professional look.
+I achieve this by using a decoration of freeze-dried raspberry pieces, black sesame seeds or chopped pistachio nuts.
+I make one batch of macaron mixture, colour it with one colour, then use different decorations and flavoured fillings to finish them off.
+I make my own version of wasabi and white chocolate butter cream, as well as a toasted black sesame seed butter cream and, finally, a strawberry and rose jam filling.

 Ingredients & Method